 When you consider that the market for enterprise security is worth an estimated $83 billion worldwide, that’s a lot of money being wasting on solutions that can only do their jobs some of the time.

-Keys and certificates are the foundation of cybersecurity, authenticating system connections and telling us if software and devices are doing what they are meant to do.
-But when keys and certificates are left unmanaged and unprotected, this foundation is threatened.
+Keys and certificates are machine identities that authenticate system connections and telling us if software and devices are doing what they are meant to do.
+But when machine identities are left unmanaged and unprotected, this foundation is threatened.
 And if this foundation collapses, the Global 5000 and federal governments will be in serious trouble.
 With a compromised, stolen, or forged key and certificate, attackers can impersonate, surveil, and monitor their targets’ websites, infrastructure, clouds, and mobile devices, and decrypt communications thought to be private.

-Layered security—endpoint protection, advanced threat protection, firewalls, behavioural analytics, IDS and IPS security systems, and more—are fundamentally flawed because they blindly trust keys and certificates, unable to determine which are good or bad.
+Layered security—endpoint protection, advanced threat protection, firewalls, behavioural analytics, IDS and IPS security systems, and more—are fundamentally flawed because they blindly trust machine identities, unable to determine which are good or bad.

 In addition, most security professionals (54%) admit to not knowing where all of their keys and certificates are located, who owns them, or how they are used.
 Without visibility or access into all keys and certificates, security controls are unable to inspect the vast majority of encrypted network traffic, which leaves gaping holes in enterprise security defences.

 Cybercriminals are taking advantage of these blind spots and are using unprotected keys and certificates not only to evade detection, but to achieve authentication and trusted status that bypasses other security controls and allows their actions to remain hidden.